rossrobino/drab/src/site/md/README.md

 The library provides inline documentation for each component, allowing you to conveniently access the documentation by hovering over the component in your text editor after importing it.
 Additionally, every prop is documented using JSDoc and TypeScript.
 By hovering over a prop, you can retrieve its type and description.

-These docs use the [TailwindCSS Typography plugin](https://tailwindcss.com/docs/typography-plugin) for base styles along with a few custom utility classes you can find [here](https://github.com/rossrobino/drab/blob/main/src/app.postcss).
+These docs use the [TailwindCSS Typography plugin](https://tailwindcss.com/docs/typography-plugin).
 Styles on this site are based on [shadcn/ui](https://ui.shadcn.com/).

 ## Other UI Libraries